 Assets and fundamentals.
-The risk-free asset is in elastic supply and we normalize its price and its risk-free rate to one.
-The risky asset is in fixed net supply Z and pays a liquidating dividend when it dies at an uncertain terminal date.7 In each period, with probability β the asset remains alive and produces $u_t \stackrel{iid}{\sim} N(0, \sigma_u^2)$ worth of terminal dividends, and with probability $(1 - \beta)$ the asset dies, and all accumulated dividends are paid out (Blanchard 1985).
-Introducing an uncertain terminal date is a simple and effective modeling device that increases tractability by serving two key purposes: it allows us to study partial equilibrium thinking in isolation from horizon effects that come into play when approaching a fixed terminal date, and it keeps variances bounded even as we allow the terminal date to be arbitrarily far into the future.8
+The risk-free asset is in elastic supply and we normalize the risk-free rate to one.
+The risky asset is in fixed net supply Z and pays a liquidating dividend when it dies at an uncertain terminal date.4 In each period, with probability β the asset remains alive and produces $u_t \stackrel{iid}{\sim} N(0, \sigma_u^2)$ worth of terminal dividends, and with probability $(1 - \beta)$ the asset dies, and all accumulated dividends are paid out (Blanchard 1985).
+Introducing an uncertain terminal date is a simple and effective modeling device that increases tractability by serving two key purposes: it allows us to study partial equilibrium thinking in isolation from horizon effects that come into play when approaching a fixed terminal date, and it keeps variances bounded even as we allow the terminal date to be arbitrarily far into the future.5

 From the point of view of period t, the asset is still alive in period t+h with probability β^h .
-Taking expectations over all possible terminal dates, the present value of the terminal
+Taking expectations over all possible terminal dates, the present value of the terminal dividend in period t, conditional on realized future shocks $\{u{t+h}\}{h=1}^{\infty}$, can be written as: